 Having seemingly returned to full health, Müller would then make his ninth World Championship appearance for Germany at the conclusion of the season, raising his season total to 44 games played and his career total of international games to 127, which included two Olympics and a World Cup of Hockey.

-Courageously, and despite his dire prognosis, Müller returned to the ice to play in two games during the early part of the 2008-09 Sharks season, the first being just 44 days after his second operation.
+Courageously, and despite his dire prognosis, Müller returned to the ice to a thunderous ovation from the 13,000 fans in attendance on this date in 2008 to play the final eight minutes of a 5-1 Sharks win just 44 days after his second operation.
+Later that month Müller would see action a second time.

 Müller said he recognized that it would be hard for him to play an entire game.
 But, he said, “I am delighted with every second on the ice,” and added he did not want special treatment.
 “If I play well, you can praise me, and if I play badly, you should criticize me,” he said.